About Us

 Founder and CEO.

+Dr. Darlingtina Esiaka is an Assistant Professor at the Center for Health Equity Transformation (CHET), University of Kentucky College of Medicine.
 Her research interests revolve around two major themes inspired by the decolonial perspective in sciences.
-One focuses on the early detection of Alzheimer’s disease and related dementias (ADRD) in older Black men.
-She studies structural and social determinants of ADRD in Black men.
-The second focuses on the early detection of cancer in older Black men.
-She studies psychosocial factors that predict fatal stage cancer diagnosis in older Black men.
+One focuses on the early detection of Alzheimer’s disease and related dementias (ADRD) in older Black people.
+She studies structural and social determinants of ADRD in Black people.
+The second focuses on the early detection of cancer in older Black people.
+She studies psychosocial factors that predict fatal stage cancer diagnosis in older Black people.

+Her research has received funding from NIH/NIA, the Michigan Center for Contextual Factors in Alzheimer’s Disease (MCCFAD), and the New Jersey Health Foundation (NJHF).
 She has received over 20 awards, scholarships, and fellowships, including the prestigious Kathleen McCluskey-Fawcett Woman Mentoring Women Award from the Emily Taylor Centre for Women and Gender Equity, the Gerontological Society of America (GSA) ‘s Diversity, Mentoring, Career Development and Technical Assistance Fellowship, and the Louise Julie Doehring’s Excellence in Gerontology Award.

 Ayomide Okanlawon Bankole, PhD, RN